ksdtech/gafe-conferences/README.md

    application](https://developers.google.com/appengine/docs/python/tools/uploadinganapp) with

    ```
-   appcfg.py -A <your-project-id> --oauth2 update .
+   appcfg.py -A gafe-conferences --oauth2 update .
    ```

 Congratulations!
-Your application is now live at your-app-id.appspot.com
+Your application is now live at gafe-conferences.appspot.com

 ## Next Steps

-### Feedback
+## Feedback
 Star this repo if you found it useful.
 Use the github issue tracker to give feedback on this repo.